quixoticmonk/thoughts/PITCHME.md

 - David, Joey, Ryan telling us one Friday that they are taking away our monitors and docking stations.
 - Co-located team and pair programming
 - Defining our app's html structure and adhering to it
-- Use the label or text in conjuction with xpath as the locator than classes or id
+- Use the label or text in conjunction with xpath as the locator than classes or id
   - unless you have similar labels ( which we had..)
 - Quicker Feedback loop
 @ulend